omundy/dig245-everyone-hearts-math/README.md

 # Everyone ♥ Math

+![numbers](assets/img/colorful-numbers.png)

+## Introduction

 Work with a partner to create a dynamic web page that performs a math story problem.

-![numbers](assets/img/colorful-numbers.png)

-## Instructions

 <details>
 <summary>Learning Objectives</summary>